|

 Output Window

 The Output Window will appear after a comparison is run.
-This window displays a list of all matches and differences, plus a graphical representation of how the files match.
+This window displays a list of all matches and differences in a Table, plus a graphical representation of how the files match.

 The Result field can indicate a Difference, a Match, or may say Only In A or Only In B if a block exists only in one of the two files.
 Address A and Start A indicate the start and size of the block in the first file, and Address B and Start B indicate the start and size of the block in the second file.
 Selecting an entry from the list will highlight the block in both files and also highlight the block in the graph.
 The display format for each column can be set to hexadecimal or decimal by right-clicking on the Output Window and selecting 'Column Display Format'.
 Data can be sorted in the display by clicking on one of the column headers.
 For example, to see all the matches and differences grouped together, click on the Result column header.